Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Decomposition of the Riemann Curvature Tensor in Coordinates

-As stated in the main body of this paper the torsion freeness of the Levi-Cevita connection implies that the Riemann tensor has some internal symmetries that lead to further simplifications:
+As stated in the main body of this paper the torsion freeness of the Levi-Civita connection implies that the Riemann tensor has some internal symmetries (Bianchi I) that lead to further simplifications:

-The second relation follows from using the (anti)-self duality of the sigma tensors.
+The second relation follows from using the (anti)-self duality (see eq \ref{Appdx: Sigma self-duality}) of the sigma tensors.